torcriss/CocoReddit/replit.md

 - July 06, 2025.
 Improved search to be case-insensitive and search both post titles and content for better results
 - July 07, 2025.
 Added green comment icon visual indicator for posts where the user has commented
 - July 07, 2025.
 Updated Recent Posts section to automatically show newly created posts at the top
+- July 07, 2025.
+Rebranded platform from "Reddit" to "Coco" with new gradient logo design and updated content
 ```

 ## User Preferences